ophwug/docs/README.md

 * The OBD-C port is physically damaged.
 * You've ruled out the [Bad OBD-C Cable Case](#the-bad-obd-c-cable-case) and [The Bad Car Harness Case](#the-bad-car-harness-case).
-* The device does not go into "on-road" mode.
+* The device does not go into "[on-road]" mode.
 It is stuck at the home screen.
 * You get random errors in openpilot such as, but not limited to:
   * "Car Unrecognized"
   * "CAN Bus Error"